-The information included in this section supplements the information about Uruguay corresponding to the headings below that are contained in Exhibit D to the 2006 Annual Report, as amended.
-To the extent that the information included in this section differs from the information set forth in the 2006 Annual Report, you should rely on the information in this section.
+The information included in this section supplements the information about Uruguay corresponding to the headings below that is contained in Exhibit D to Uruguay's annual report on Form 18-K, as amended, for the fiscal year ended December 31, 2004.
+To the extent that the information included in this section differs from the information set forth in the annual report, you should rely on the information in this section.